chapel-lang/chapel/doc/rst/developer/bestPractices/Deprecation.rst

-   For compile-time messaging you can use ``compilerWarning()`` to do this, but when deprecating symbols the ``deprecated`` keyword often works best.
+   For compile-time messaging you can use ``compilerWarning()`` to do this, but when deprecating symbols the ``deprecated`` keyword often works better because it can be applied to any symbol in a uniform way.
 Look in the test/deprecated and test/deprecated-keyword directories for many examples.
+Note that the ``deprecated`` keyword itself is likely to be replaced by different syntax in the future, though this may not affect its use in practice since deprecations typically only last for one release anyway.

 2. Update the deprecated feature documentation to state that it is deprecated and point to the preferred feature.